-Our GPs and Nurse Practitioner run Morning and Evening Surgeries daily.
+Our GPs run Morning and Evening Surgeries daily.
 You need to make an appointment in advance.

 Appointments are for 10 minutes and can be made by telephone, in person or online.
-We will do our best to book you to see the GP or Nurse Practitioner of your choice wherever possible, but if he or she is not available we may ask you to see another.
+We will do our best to book you to see the GP of your choice wherever possible, but if he or she is not available we may ask you to see another.

 If you are too unwell to come to the Surgery and you require a visit at home, please call the Surgery before 10am.
 Home visits take up much more time than a consultation in the Surgery, so if possible please come into the Surgery to be seen.
 We will ask you some brief questions to find out about your problem.

 The nursing team carry out blood and urine tests, dressings, vaccinations, blood pressure checks, ECGs and other referrals from the doctors.
 We also provide travel advice and vaccinations.
-Please tell us what care you need when you make the appointment and we will find a suitable slot for you.
+Please tell us what care you need when you make the appointment and we will find a suitable-length appointment slot for you.

-Our doctors, nurse practitioner and nurses are pleased to give advice over the telephone if it is appropriate for your problem.
+Our GPs and Nurses are pleased to give advice over the telephone if it is appropriate for your problem.
 Please telephone and we will try to arrange for you to speak to the right person.